Webnew-b/dbdiagram-to-sea/README.md

 ## 📜 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).